imran99744/aws-node-api-serverless-project/README.md

 `

 3. Clone the repository to your local machine
-4. Nigate to the project directory and run the following command to install the project dependencies:
+4. Navigate to the project directory and run the following command to install the project dependencies:
 `npm install
 `